 Sarah Tse (b.1985)

-Sarah’s elaborate pencil drawings have often been described as whimsical and sensual in nature, her inspiration continues to be derived from childhood memories, personal travels and fleeting dreams.
-She draws an array of paradoxical patterns and images that evoke a delicate, nostalgic and often disturbing ambience to her drawings.
+Sarah’s elaborate pencil drawings have often been described as whimsical and sensual in nature, her inspiration continues to be drawn from childhood memories, personal travels and fleeting dreams.
+She brings an array of paradoxical patterns and images that evoke a delicate, nostalgic and often disturbing ambience to her drawings.
 Images of square robots, towering stacks of teacups, innocent woodland creatures, and sensuous blooming roses are omnipresent.

 Sarah now shuttles between New York City, London and Shanghai.